MarynaShavlak/dev-interview-hub/docs/tests.md

    - **Error login with unexpected server response**: Ensures that the thunk handles an unexpected server response correctly by rejecting the request with the appropriate error message.
    - **Server error during login (500)**: Confirms that the thunk handles a server error (HTTP 500) by rejecting with the correct error message and making the appropriate number of dispatches.
    - **Multiple simultaneous login requests**: Tests that multiple simultaneous login requests are handled correctly, with each request resulting in a `fulfilled` status and returning the correct user data.

+2. **Test for [fetchProfileData](../src/features/editableProfileCard/model/services/fetchProfileData/fetchProfileData.test.ts) async thunk**:
+   - **Success fetching profile data**: Ensures that when a valid profile ID is provided, the thunk correctly makes an API call to fetch the profile data, dispatches the result, and resolves with the fetched data.
+The status of the result is `fulfilled`.
+   - **Error fetching profile data with 403 status**: Verifies that if the API returns a 403 status, the thunk rejects with the appropriate error message and ensures that the API call was made with the correct endpoint.
+   - **Error fetching profile data with network error**: Confirms that a network error during the fetch request is properly handled by rejecting with the correct error message and verifying the API call.
+   - **Error fetching profile data with missing data**: Tests that if the API response contains no data, the thunk rejects with the appropriate error message and ensures the API call was made correctly.
+   - **Multiple simultaneous profile data fetch requests**: Validates that multiple simultaneous fetch requests are handled correctly, with each request resulting in a `fulfilled` status and returning the correct profile data.
+The test also checks that the API call was made the expected number of times.

+3. **Test for [updateProfileData](../src/features/editableProfileCard/model/services/updateProfileData/updateProfileData.test.ts) async thunk**:
+   - **Success updating profile data**: Ensures that when valid profile data is provided, the thunk successfully makes an API call to update the profile, dispatches the result, and resolves with the updated profile data.
+The status of the result is `fulfilled`.
+   - **Error updating profile data with 403 status**: Verifies that if the API returns a 403 status, the thunk rejects with the appropriate error message, and confirms that the API call was made with the correct endpoint.
+   - **Validate error with incorrect user data**: Tests that if the profile data contains invalid fields (e.g., empty lastname), the thunk rejects with the `INCORRECT_USER_DATA` validation error.
+   - **Error with multiple validation issues**: Validates that if the profile data has multiple validation issues (e.g., empty firstname, username, and undefined age), the thunk rejects with all relevant validation errors.
+   - **Error updating profile data with network error**: Ensures that a network error during the update request is handled correctly by rejecting with the appropriate error message, and verifies that the API call was made with the correct endpoint.
+   - **Error updating profile data with missing data in response**: Confirms that if the API response contains no data, the thunk rejects with the `SERVER_ERROR` validation error and checks that the API call was made correctly.
+   - **Multiple simultaneous profile update requests**: Validates that multiple simultaneous update requests are handled correctly, with each request resulting in a `fulfilled` status and returning the correct profile data.
+The test also ensures that the API call was made the expected number of times.
+   - **Error with incomplete profile data but valid according to validation rules**: Tests that if the profile data is incomplete (e.g., missing city) but still valid according to validation rules, the thunk resolves with the incomplete data.
+   - **Error when profile id is missing**: Verifies that if the profile data lacks an ID, the thunk rejects with the `INCORRECT_USER_DATA` validation error and does not make an API call.
+   - **Error updating profile data with 401 status**: Ensures that if the API returns a 401 status, the thunk rejects with the `SERVER_ERROR` validation error and verifies the correct handling of the API call.